-- (1) placing the student in reasonable fear of harm to the student's person or property; - (2) causing a substantially detrimental effect on the student's physical or mental health; - (3) substantially interfering with the student's academic performance; or, - (4) substantially interfering with the student's ability to participate in or benefit from the services, activities or privileges provided by the District.
+- (1) placing the student in reasonable fear of harm to the student's person or property: - (2) causing a substantially detrimental effect on the student's physical or mental health; - (3) substantially interfering with the student's academic performance; or, - (4) substantially interfering with the student's ability to participate in or benefit from the services, activities or privileges provided by the District.
 Bullying, intimidation and/or harassment may take various forms, including, without limitation, the following: threats, stalking, physical violence, the electronic posting of mean-spirited messages about a student often done anonymously and defined as cyber bullying and/or the sending of sexually explicit messages or images by cell phone defined as sexting, sexual harassment, teen dating violence, sexual violence, theft, public humiliation, destruction of property or retaliation for asserting or alleging an act of bullying.

 Students are strongly encouraged to report alleged acts of bullying, intimidation, harassment and other acts of actual or threatened violence.
 All reported acts of bullying will be investigated to determine if the act is within the scope of the district or school and, if not, a process for referral outside the school and to the appropriate jurisdiction will be recommended.
-Students may anonymously report tips related to bullying/harassment/school violence using the process on each school's website under the student tab.
-Students should click on the Bullying Prevention and Awareness tab for more details.
+A student tip-line has been made available for free download through the Thornton Fractional District 215 app at the Apple App store and Google Play.

-Cheating - Student cheating, plagiarism and electronic device sharing are prohibited and will be handled by the classroom teacher.
+Cheating - Student cheating, plagiarism and electronic device sharing are prohibited and will be handled initially by the classroom teacher.
 Plagiarism is defined as "the wrongful appropriation, close imitation, or purloining and publication, of another author's language, thoughts, ideas, or expressions, and the representation of them as one's own "original work."

-Controlled Substances Possession of, Sale of, or Use of and/or Involvement with Controlled Substances - A controlled substance is defined as an illegal drug that can have a detrimental effect on a person's health and welfare.
-Possession of drug paraphernalia, or involvement in the sale, purchase, or use of drugs, including medical cannabis, edibles, marijuana and hashish, and/or alcoholic beverages, look-alike-controlled substances, paraphernalia, vapor pens or intoxicating substances on school or school-sponsored activities is prohibited.
-While the use of medical cannabis has been legalized in the state of Illinois, students must follow the procedures outlined in the Student Handbook or Board Policy 7:270.
-Drug use resulting in incapacitation that requires transportation to the hospital by emergency medical personnel, or refusal to accept such transportation when it is recommended by emergency medical personnel, can trigger further disciplinary consequences.
+Controlled Substances Possession of, Sale of, or Use of and/or Involvement with Controlled Substances - The use of illegal drugs, possession of drug paraphernalia, or involvement in the sale, purchase, or use of drugs, including medical cannabis, edibles, marijuana and hashish, and/or alcoholic beverages, look-alike controlled substances, paraphernalia, vapor pens or intoxicating substances.
 Local authorities will be informed unless deemed unnecessary by the Deans' Office.
-During the parent conference, the parent/guardian will be informed that the District has a drug procedure policy.
+During the parent conference, parent/guardian will be informed that the district has a drug procedure policy.
 III.
 Rev. Stat.
-105 ILCS/5.
+105 ILCS/5 and School Board Policy Number 5073.